Son of Godzilla: Plot

-The baby Godzilla, named Minilla, quickly grows to about half the size of the adult Godzilla and Godzilla instructs it on the important monster skills of roaring and using its atomic ray.
+The baby Godzilla, named Minilla, quickly grows to about half the size of the adult Godzilla, and Godzilla begins instructing him on the important monster skills of roaring and using the atomic ray, as Maki and Saeko observe them.
 At first, Minilla has difficulty producing anything more than atomic smoke rings, but Godzilla discovers that stressful conditions (i.e. stomping on his tail) or motivation produces a true radioactive blast.
-Minilla comes to the aid of Saeko when she is attacked by a Kamacuras, but inadvertently awakens Kumonga (Spiga in the English-dubbed version), a giant spider that was sleeping in a valley.
-Kumonga attacks the caves where the scientists are hiding and Minilla stumbles into the fray.
+Minilla comes to the aid of Saeko when she is attacked by a Kamacuras, but inadvertently awakens Kumonga (Spiga in the English-dubbed version), a giant spider that was sleeping in a valley which Saeko's father witnessed roaming on the island before.
+Kumonga attacks Saeko's cave where the scientists are hiding and Minilla stumbles into the fray.

 Kumonga traps Minilla and the final Kamacuras with its webbing, but as Kumonga begins to feed on the deceased Kamacuras, Godzilla arrives.
 Godzilla saves Minilla and they work together to defeat Kumonga by using their atomic rays on the giant spider.
 Hoping to keep the monsters from interfering in their attempt to escape the island, the scientists finally use their perfected weather altering device on the island and the once tropical island becomes buried in snow and ice.
-As the scientists are saved by an American submarine, Godzilla and Minilla begin to hibernate as they wait for the island to become tropical again.
+As the scientists are saved by an American submarine, Godzilla and Minilla embrace and begin to hibernate as they wait for the island to become tropical again.